Entropy as a Topological Operad Derivation: Background: Operads and Their Representations

 In general, there are $n$ ways to compose an $m$-ary operation with an $n$-ary operation, and the resulting operation will always have arity $m+n-1$.
 This composition should further satisfy some sensible associativity and unital axioms, and the collection of all such operations with their compositions is called an \emph{operad}.
-The concept has origins in category theory \cite{lambek} and has been used extensively in algebraic topology and homotopy theory \cite{may2006geometry,BV73,loday2012algebraic,Bruno,Stasheff} with applications in physics as well \cite{Mar,markl2002operads}.
-Operads may be defined in any category, and for ease of exposition below, we will assume all categories $\mathsf{C}$ are concrete so that we may refer to \textit{elements} in a given object of $\mathsf{C}$.
+The concept has origins in category theory \cite{lambek} and has been used extensively in algebraic topology and homotopy \mbox{theory \cite{may2006geometry,BV73,loday2012algebraic,Bruno,Stasheff}} with applications in physics as well \cite{Mar,markl2002operads}.
+Operads may be defined in any {symmetric monoidal} category, and for ease of exposition below, we will assume all categories $\mathsf{C}$ are concrete {(that is, all objects have underlying sets)} so that we may refer to \textit{elements} in a given object of $\mathsf{C}$.
 Indeed, the main example to have in mind is the category of topological spaces.